-If you are a healthcare business or provider, here are a few tips for developing your editorial calendar for 2021:
+If you are a healthcare business or provider, here are a few tips for developing your editorial calendar for the upcoming year:

 Think about your patient's recreational activities.
 If you treat [physically active patients, think about the sports they play or their other recreational activities when doing your planning.
 If many of them play golf, for instance, writing about how to stretch before hitting the course would be beneficial in the spring.
 If they prefer snow sports, posting a blog about how to deal with knee pain during ski season is a good one for early November (or whenever your area typically starts to see the white stuff fall).